julia-dizhak/code-examples/README.md

 # Learning to code by JavaScript
 I use this repo to track examples of tricky JS code, which will help me to imrove my knowledges.
-See examples of code and answers below
+See examples of code and answers or explanation below.
+Code examples divided by topics.

 ## Operator typeof

 ### What will return next line of code?
 ```